magento/architecture/design-documents/declarative-schema-database-compatibility.md

 `model` is the name of parameter that supposed to be used to configure database specific adapters.
 Somehow functionality behind it is absent.

 It has default value of `mysql4`.
 I propose to add 2 values: `mysql` and `mariadb` and have `mysql4` be alias for `mysql`.

+## Considerations

+`\Magento\Framework\DB\Adapter\AdapterInterface` has methods like `describeTable` which return raw values from database engine.
+This is leaky interface.
+Ideally we should have an interface that would return normalized data and be compatible with all databases.
+This is a much larger change and might be considered for minor release.